 - Structure and routine — Part of maintaining sobriety starts with a commitment to sticking to a schedule that keeps you on track.
 People struggling with addiction really benefit from stability, as well as regular, planned activities.
 Having to be somewhere provides people with a sense of accountability to themselves and others, which is a powerful motivator.
 Plus, the less idle time a patient has to think about drugs or activities that lead to use, the less likely they are to relapse.

-Residential programs are aimed at providing a set of life skills, from coping mechanisms and counseling to job seeking, to help you achieve success after your stay comes to an end.
-Most facilities (ours included) follow a process similar to this when getting a new resident set up for the treatment process.
+Sober living programs are aimed at providing a set of life skills, from coping mechanisms and counseling to job seeking, to help you achieve success after your stay comes to an end.
+Most facilities (ours included) follow a process similar to this when getting a new client set up for the treatment process.
 Here’s a quick look at the overnight process, and what you can expect upon arrival.

 - Intake — Patients arrive first thing in the morning early in the week, and begin the process by filling out some paperwork.
 The doctor or authorized staff member will then speak with you about your custom treatment plan, which will vary depending on the severity of your substance abuse issue.
 The staff member(s) will discuss a course of action with you and your family, then assess your health to gain a better understanding as to where you are in the healing process, and determine if any additional medical action must be taken.